benayaspenasm/Pump_It_Up_Competition/README.txt

 Multi-label classification problem on the state of water pumps (Spanish)

-10-day analysis that led to be ranked as 1577 out of the 12577 competitors on Kaggle
+10-day analysis that led to be ranked as 1577 out of the 12577 competitors on https://www.drivendata.org/

+pdf attached but best visualization is on the html file.

 SCRUM methodology, Exploratory Data Analysis, Data Cleaning